MarinaHov/destroytheworld/README.md

-# destroytheworld
+# Destroy The World
-i want to create an app that destroys the world
+I want to create an app that destroys the world
+### This is a heading!